 Nourishing whole-food supplements can help give your joints the extra boost they need.
 However, taking them daily at the correct dosage is essential to get relief.
 It can take several months to start to feel the full benefits.
 Taking too low a dose, taking them inconsistently, or taking them for too short a period will not get you the results you are looking for.

-First up is unrefined cod liver oil.
+First up is Rosita cod liver oil.
 Over ninety-five percent of the population does not get enough omega three fatty acids in their diet.
 This can have a profound effect on joint health.
 The ratio of omega-six to omega-three should be around two or three to one, but unfortunately, most peoples are around thirty or fifty to one.
 This imbalance causes a tremendous amount of health issues.
 You can read more about this here.
 The solution to this is to dramatically decrease the amount of omega-six in the diet and increase the amount of omega-three.

 Unrefined cod liver oil contains omega-three fatty acids, vitamins A, D, and other beneficial compounds.
 The fatty acids and vitamins are in their naturally occurring forms.
 Nearly all cod liver oils are heavily processed, which changes the structure of the fatty acids into one not found in fish or food, and the natural vitamins are stripped out.
 True, whole-food cod liver oil is deeply nourishing.
 Refined, heavily processed fish oils (such as those made with molecular distillation) are not a substitute, any more than heavily processed foods are a substitute for whole foods.

-Solomon’s seal is not well known, but it is my favorite joint herb.
+Avena Botanicals Solomon’s seal is not well known, but it is my favorite joint herb.
 This herb is your friend when your joints feel like they are dried out and cracking.
 Think of it as an internal moisturizer for your joints.
 It can be applied topically as well.
 It is especially wonderful in the dry fall and winter months.

-Unrefined Emu oil is another great fat for joints.
+Emu Spirit Emu oil is another great fat for joints.
 It is rich in omega fatty acids, as well as being the richest food source of the mk-4 form of vitamin k2.
 This form is far more potent and beneficial than the k1 found in plants and the mk-7 form found in most supplements.
 It contains many other fat-soluble nutrients and compounds not found in most people's diets.
 It is a highly nourishing joint food.
 As with whole-food cod liver oil, refined emu oil is not even close to the same as whole-food emu oil.
 Getting plenty of healthy fats makes your joints very happy!

 While most people think of glucosamine for joint health, we believe there is a better, more nourishing way.